Neelesh947/Hotel-Rating-System/README.md

 # Hotel-Rating-System
-User can see the list of hotel he rate
+User can rate the hotel from the list and he can see the hotel list he rate